-Resident leadership capacity in the core appears to correlate with a combination of factors The two neighborhoods with the most volunteers for the Core Neighborhoods Master Plan-Hawthorne and Horace Mann-are two that have longstanding and fairly active neighborhood associations.
+Resident leadership capacity in the core appears to correlate with a combination of factors

+The two neighborhoods with the most volunteers for the Core Neighborhoods Master Plan-Hawthorne and Horace Mann-are two that have longstanding and fairly active neighborhood associations.
 There may be a number of reasons for this, but a few key ones appear to be:

 Rallving Points

 These areas have some

 of the oldest housing in

 the city and have been

+reinvestment, and change

 for decades.
 Often, some

 issue is needed to compel

 precipitating event or

 people to become and

-dealing with cycles

-of disinvestment,

 stay engaged.